Sharcoux/SimpleQL/docs/tables.md

 ## Indexes

 To create an index to your table, simply add an `index` entry to your object.
-The value should ba an array containing the indexes.
+The value should be an array containing the indexes.

 There are 2 ways to describe an index: